 Inertia often keeps a person from starting a task, especially if it is difficult or unpleasant.
 You need energy to get going and to keep going.
 Motivation and confidence help build up that energy.
-But also, good physical and mental health is important.
+Also, good physical and mental health is important.
 You can be motivated all you want, but if your mind isn't clear and your body is tired, you aren't going to be doing much.

 The saying is, "Take care of your health."

 When you buy something, you want quality goods.
 Likewise, when you do something, you should do excellent work.
-When you do a good job, step back and take a look at it with pride.
+When you do a good job, step back and look at it with pride.
 It is a good feeling to have pride in your work.
 That means you have pride in yourself.
 Pat yourself on the back and say, "Good job."

 The saying is, "Do your best and be proud of it."